vishnu-kyatannawar/blog/clfuxg7l6000609mm4aaxht0z.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680247514236/6a853b9f-3036-400d-85ff-74935e1a253c.png align="center")

-You should be able to see the database which we created earlier will be restored.
+You will now be able to see that the database which we previously created has been successfully restored.

 ## **Conclusion**